This Peruvian Mixed Seafood Ceviche is spicy because the addition of a fair amount of crushed ajís or whatever dried chiles you have available.

 Author: Dave DeWitt

 Everyone loves salmon.
 It is such a flavorful fish, especially with all the great herbs and spices included here.
-Give this recipe a try and it will be Mardi Gras in your mouth.
+Give this recipe a try.

 If you make wasabi mayonnaise, why not make some wasabi oyster po’boy sandwiches?
 The following recipe makes four servings.

 Wasabi mayonnaise is delicious on grilled salmon, salmon cakes or deep-fried oysters (and most any other seafood).
 Try perking up anything that uses mayo.

 I watched a chef prepare the sashimi, and I’ve attempted to reconstruct here, but it isn’t exact; it’s delicious if you pick the freshest fish you can find!